Unity-Technologies/com.unity.multiplayer.docs/docs/components/networkmanager.md

 :::

 :::note

- When starting a Server or joining an already started session as client, the `NetworkManager` can spawn a "Player Object" belonging to the client.
+ When starting a server or joining an already started session as client, the `NetworkManager` can spawn a "Player Object" belonging to the client.

  For more information about player prefabs see:
  - [NetworkObject Player Prefab Documentation](../basics/networkobject.md#player-objects)